PSYCH 111: Introduction to Psychology: Week 9: Chapter 6 Quizzes: Learning

 A. Acquisition

-Acquisition is the initial learning stage where the CS and UCS are paired to form an association.
+Acquisition is the initial learning phase when the CS and UCS are paired to produce a CR, not the reappearance after extinction.

 C. Generalization

-Generalization occurs when stimuli similar to the conditioned stimulus also trigger the conditioned response.
+Generalization occurs when stimuli similar to the conditioned stimulus also trigger the CR, not when a previously extinguished CR reappears.

 Explanation